Lactose is the naturally occurring sugar in animal milks e.g. cow, goat and sheep, and can be found in many food products, including:

 Primary Lactase Deficiency

-This runs in families and is genetically inherited.
-It will generally develop between the ages of 2 and 20 when your lactase production decreases, often when breastfeeding or bottle-feeding has stopped.
+This runs in families and will generally develop between the ages of 2 and 20 when your lactase production decreases, often when breastfeeding or bottle-feeding has stopped.
 However the symptoms may not develop or be noticeable for several years.

 Secondary Lactase Deficiency